 The Treeline will be uniquely Ann Arbor.
 The proposed route of the urban trail runs along the alignment of historic Allen Creek—from the Big House through the heart of downtown to the Huron River—linking to the Border-to-Border Trail, Argo Pond, and the Cascades.
 A space that connects us to our roots in the middle of downtown.
 A trail on which to walk, run, bike, and unwind that exemplifies our way of life.

-A master plan, documenting the preferred route, design elements, estimated costs, and implications is currently being developed.
-The City, along with The Treeline Conservancy, a team of urban designers, community members, and stakeholders, are promoting public input and discussion.
-After all, The Treeline will belong to all of us.
+A master plan, documenting the preferred route, design elements, estimated costs, and implications, has been approved by City Council.
+The City, along with the Treeline Conservancy, a team of urban designers, community members, and stakeholders, are promoting public input and discussion.
+After all, the Treeline will belong to all of us.

 The Treeline Conservancy exists to foster the creation of an urban trail that becomes an integral connector of people and places in Ann Arbor.
 The trail will: